bloomsburyai/cape-webservices/README.md

 ![Dependencies Diagram](docs/Dependencies.png)

-The previous diagram shows how Cape is organized:
+In summary this is how Cape is organized:

    * [cape-webservices](https://github.com/bloomsburyai/cape-webservices),server providing the full machine reading HTTP API, depends on :
       * [cape-responder](https://github.com/bloomsburyai/cape-responder) Unique high level interface for distributing and creating machine reading tasks,depending on :